-SPRING 2010: COT 6936 Topics in Algorithms Notes on Probability Giri Narasimhan
+SPRING 2012: COT 6936 Topics in Algorithms Notes on Probability Giri Narasimhan

-These notes are (mostly) compiled from (a) Probability and Computing by Mitzenmacher and Upfal, (b) Randomized Algorithms by Motwani and Raghavan, (c) Introduction to Algorithms by Cormen, Leiserson, Rivest and Stein, and (d) The Analysis of Algorithms by Purdom and Brown.
-This is an evolving document.
+These notes are (mostly) compiled from (a) Probability and Computing by Mitzenmacher and Upfal, (b) Randomized Algorithms by Motwani and Raghavan, (c) Introduction to Algorithms by Cormen, Leiserson, Rivest and Stein, (d) The Analysis of Algorithms by Purdom and Brown, and (e) Algorithm Design by Kleinberg and Tardos.
+This is an evolving document that was started in Jan 2010.